Skip to main content

 Steering the AI toward one tool

 For most workflows, you don’t need to steer — the AI picks well.
-But occasionally you’ll want to nudge:
+But occasionally you’ll want to nudge: The AI translates these to the appropriate tool calls.

 Tool usage hygiene